Honours are even today, which way will wind blow in 2022: Chidambaram on bypoll results | Politics

 - India

-Senior Congress leader P Chidambaram on Wednesday said the bypoll results in assembly constituencies show ''the honours are even'' today between the BJP and the parties opposed to it, as he wondered which way will the wind blow in the 2022 elections in various states.
+Senior Congress leader P Chidambaram on Wednesday said the assembly bypoll results show ''the honours are even'' today between the BJP and the parties opposed to it, as he wondered which way will the wind blow in the 2022 elections in various states.

+The former Union minister also said there is a ''new wind behind the sails'' of the Congress and asked whether it will gather strength and speed.

 ''The honours are even today.
 Which way will the wind blow in 2022?''
 Chidambaram said.